nasa/astrobee/localization/sparse_mapping/build_map.md

 ### Launch the localization node on LLP

+You will have to edit the file

+    /etc/robotname

+on MLP and LLP to replace the robot name with the robot you want to test.
+Plese don't forget to undo your changes at the end, as otherwise this robot will give wrong results for other users.

+Then launch localization:

     ssh llp
     roslaunch astrobee astrobee.launch llp:=disabled mlp:=mlp nodes:=framestore,dds_ros_bridge,localization_node

-(TODO(oalexan1): Not sure if to set the robot name above.
-We are using one robot to localize with the data and map for another one.)

 ### Enable localization and the mapped landmark production (on MLP)

     export ROS_MASTER_URI=http://llp:11311